 The Apostle Paul’s Exhortation

-Paul writes, “In the name of the Lord Jesus, we command you, brothers and sisters, to keep away from every believer who is idle and disruptive and does not live according to the teaching you received from us.”9 Some in the Thessalonian church believed that since Christ may return any moment, they should lay back and relax, neglect their responsibilities, quit work, and just wait for the Lord passively.
+Paul writes, “In the name of the Lord Jesus, we command you to keep away from every believer who is idle and disruptive and does not live according to the teaching you received from us.”9 Some in the Thessalonian church thought that since Christ may return any moment, they should lay back and relax, neglect their responsibilities, quit work, and just wait for the Lord passively.
 In their idleness they stumbled into sin.
 They mooched off of others, neglected to help those less fortunate, and became busybodies.
 They claimed to be more spiritual, but they were less Christ-like.
-Paul, speaking as Christ’s messenger, tells them and us to get back to work and be faithful with the duties the Lord has given to us.
-Because Christ is coming, we want to be living out our faith in our everyday tasks, continuing in Him, so that when He appears we may be confident and unashamed before Him.10 We are to be busy about God’s work because the devil finds things for idle hands to do.
+Paul, as Christ’s messenger, tells them and us to get back to work and be faithful with the duties the Lord has given to us.
+Because Christ is coming, we want to be living out our faith in our everyday tasks, so that when He appears we may be confident and unashamed before Him.10 We are to be busy about God’s work because the devil finds things for idle hands to do.